Bridal Shower Tips

 - Decide how many guests you will have.
 It is important to include RSVP information in your invitation so you have an idea how many guests to expect.
 Unfortunately providing RSVP information is not full-proof.
 You will have many people who will respond at the last minute.
-This is not a big problem unless you are having a sit-down luncheon versus a buffet and scattered seating.
+This is not a big problem unless you are having a sit-down luncheon versus a buffet with scattered seating.

 - If you have a large number of guests, a buffet luncheon might be your best option.
 A sit-down brunch is ideal for smaller gatherings.

 - When planning the venue location, keep in mind the size and parking capabilities.
-A back yard is a nice setting if you can accommodate parking.
+A backyard is a nice setting if you can accommodate parking.